 - FDI in the insurance sector insurance from 26% to 49%.

-- I-T exemption limit hiked to Rs 2.5 lakh for those below 60 years and up to Rs 3 lakh for senior citizens.
+- I-T exemption deadline hiked to Rs 2.5 lakh for those under 60 years and up to Rs 3 lakh for senior voters.

-- Divestment targets not very aggressive at Rs 43,425 crore.
-This means that the government is not relying heavily on divestment to bridge fiscal deficit.
+- Divestment targets are not very aggressive at Rs 43,425 crore.
+This suggests that the government is not relying massively on divestment to bridge the fiscal deficit.